 - bribes a public official to obtain or retain business or an advantage

-Our ethics programme focusses not just on integrating ethical considerations in policies and processes but also on empowering our people to make ethical decisions through training and communications.
-We understand that it is difficult to legislate for every scenario so we place an emphasis on giving employees the tools and guides they need to make ethical decisions in line with our values on being responsible, respectful and straightforward.
+Our ethics programme focusses on empowering our people to make ethical decisions through training and communications.
+We understand that it is difficult to legislate for every scenario, so we place an emphasis on giving our people the tools and guides they need to make ethical decisions in line with our values on being responsible, respectful and straightforward.

-- We conduct an annual ethics e-learning programme with all employees which covers all the key areas of our code of ethics including anti-bribery and corruption, responsible lending processes, supplier relations, health and safety and human resources processes.
-The training contains a test of understanding based on typical dilemmas employees may face in the business and employees must obtain a minimum pass mark in order to complete the training.
+- Ethics e-learning covers all key areas of our Code of Ethics including anti-bribery and corruption, responsible lending processes, supplier relations, health and safety and human resources processes.
+The training contains a test of understanding based on typical dilemmas employees and agents may face in the business.
+They must obtain a minimum pass mark in order to complete the training.

-- Our values and code of ethics are included within induction processes for employees
+- Our values and Code of Ethics are included within induction processes for employees and agents.

 Culture and communications

-- The board and Reputation and Regulation Committee receive regular updates on the ethics programme
+- The Board receives regular updates on the ethics programme.

-- We hold an annual ethics week throughout the business with a number of communications initiatives including group discussions, external speakers, games, quizzes and social media updates
+- We hold an annual ethics week throughout the business which helps us bring our Code of Ethics to life through a number of communications initiatives including group and panel discussions, external speakers, games, quizzes and social media updates.